petyaracz/Racz2024/Readme.md

 Looking at the left-hand side, learning is not harder with either a high or low rate of variant 1.

-Looking at the middle, the only statistically significant difference is between the intercepts of matching a typical versus a reversed co-player.
+Looking at the middle, we see the only statistically significant
+difference: between the intercepts of matching a typical versus a reversed co-player.
 Matching a typical co-player is much easier right from the beginning.
 In contrast, participants are less likely than chance to match the reversed co-player initially.
-This demonstrates that learning goes beyond picking up on a rate of use for variant 1 / variant 2.
-If a co-player’s choices reflect the baseline distribution of preference for variant 1 / variant 2, participants are much more likely to match the co-player right away.
+This demonstrates that learning goes beyond picking up on a rate of use for variant 1 / variant
+2. If a co-player’s choices reflect the baseline distribution of preference for variant 1 / variant 2, participants are much more likely to match the co-player right away.
 This then improves, likely because participants can adjust their expectations on the rate of use for variant 1 (high or low) on top of the typical distribution.

 In contrast, when a co-player’s choices are counter-intuitive, participants start out mismatching the co-player.
 They then gradually adjust to the co-player’s distribution, resulting in some improvement in matching.

-It is possible that learning trajectories are not completely linear in the population and what we see is that the data do not provide us with enough evidence to reject linearity.
+It is possible that learning trajectories are not completely homogenous and linear in the population and the data do not provide us with enough evidence to reject uniform slopes and linearity.
 At the same time, word-level distributions in both the matching game and the post-test suggest gradual convergence with the co-player across trials and lexical items (see below).

 Looking at the right-hand side, we see that learning is no easier with the socially more salient variable pattern, levelling.
 Despite the clear